owenBeresford/solemn-sandfish/README.md

  (assuming I can find a SQLlite ReactNative module).

 The user interactions should be fine on a variety of screen sizes.
 They will work for mobile touch and mouse.
-A keyboard based normal behaving user should be fine, but I would like to review on a screen reader as I /use/ CSS.
+A keyboard based classic user should be fine, but I would like to review on a screen reader as I /use/ CSS.
 Currently a keyboard based hacker can bypass the error catching, and this leads to boring errors that expose nothing interesting.